 About the Author

 Taylor Hagood is associate professor of American Literature at Florida Atlantic University.
 His publications include Faulkner's Imperialism: Space, Place, and the Materiality of Myth (Baton Rouge: Louisiana State University Press, 2008); Secrecy, Magic, and the One-Act Plays of Harlem Renaissance Women Writers (Columbus: Ohio State University Press, 2010); and the forthcoming Faulkner, Writer of Disability.
 He is co-editor, with Daniel Cross Turner, of H-Southern-Lit, and is a contributing editor for Digital Yoknapatawpha.

 About the Interviewers

-This interview was conducted by Southern Spaces staff members Sarah Van Horn Melton and Christopher Lirette.
+This interview was conducted by Southern Spaces staff members Sarah Van Horn Melton and Emma Lirette.

 Hagood, Taylor.
 Faulkner's Imperialism: Space, Place, and the Materiality of Myth.
 Baton Rouge: Louisiana University Press, 2008.